Cyber-Buzz/random/index.md

 										 <div class="portfolio-desc align-center">
 											<div class="folio-info">
 												<h5><a href="#">Blitzkrieg</a></h5>
-												<p><font size="6">Develop a game that is visually stunning which gives a full-fat gaming experience and has a lasting impact on the player.
-Showcase your creativity.</font>
+												<p>Develop a game that is visually stunning which gives a full-fat gaming experience and has a lasting impact on the player.
+Showcase your creativity.
 												</p>